DarrelASandbox/playground-ai/deeplearning_ai/sc4_chatgpt_api/README.md

 - This has shortened the development time for some applications from months to mere hours or days, revolutionizing the speed at which AI applications can be built.
 - However, this method primarily benefits unstructured data applications (like text and, to a lesser extent, vision) and is less effective for structured data applications involving numerical values in spreadsheets.
 - Despite this limitation, the ability to rapidly construct AI components is changing the workflow and pace of system development.

 &nbsp;

+# Classification

+- Evaluate inputs to ensure quality and safety in systems like customer service assistants.
+- The approach involves classifying queries into primary and secondary categories, which then guide the selection of specific instructions to address the query.
+A structured system, often using delimiters like hashtags, helps in segregating and identifying different parts of instructions or outputs.
+- For example, a customer service query is classified into categories like billing, technical support, account management, or general inquiry, with further subdivisions like unsubscribe or upgrade.
+The process is illustrated with examples where user queries are classified into appropriate categories, demonstrating how the system can provide tailored responses based on these classifications.
+- This structured approach allows for a more organized and efficient handling of customer queries, enabling the system to provide relevant information or actions based on the specific nature of the query.
+The concept emphasizes the importance of proper input evaluation in creating responsive and responsible user interactions in various systems.

+&nbsp;